My Story

 A couple years later, we conceived Keelan and I spent his pregnancy juggling a rambunctious toddler and imagining how full life would soon be with two little boys.
 2 weeks before Keelan’s due date, we received the unimaginable news that he had died.
 I had known about stillbirth in that vague way one knows about tragedy, but never expected it to happen to us.
 Within hours, Keelan was born into the world, silent and heartbreakingly beautiful.

 My pregnancy with Logan was the second hardest thing I’ve ever done.
 The grief, the gratitude, the guilt - it was all completely overwhelming.
 I clung to the testimony of other mothers who made it through and brought their babies home safely.
-Their support carried me and it is now my mission to bring that support to others who need and seek it.
+Their support carried me and it is now my mission to bring that support to others who seek it.

 My Approach